 A Home for Talent

-Whilst some struggle with how to solve a problem like Maria, I find myself struggling with how to review "Ballet Shoes" as it is one of those movies which I feel like saying you just need to experience it for yourself.
-I say that not out of laziness but because this is one of those movies which whilst not in the least bit complex has a lot going on from a semi-eclectic group of characters to the storylines surrounding each of the young girls as well as Sylvia.
+Whilst some struggle with how to solve a problem like Maria, I find myself struggling with how to review "Ballet Shoes" as it is one of those movies which I feel like saying you just need to watch and experience it for yourself.
+I say that not out of laziness but because this is one of those movies which whilst not in the least bit complex has a lot going on from a semi-eclectic group of characters to the storylines surrounding each of the young girls, as well as Sylvia.
 And I am not going to tell you about each of their stories as it would simply spoil what ends up a surprisingly charming movie.

-So what can I say about "Ballet Shoes" well this is a movie which really does work because of the actors assembled from Emma Watson giving us a touch of selfish diva as well as insecurity as Pauline to Gemma Jones giving us slightly quirky as one of the professors.
+So what can I say about "Ballet Shoes" well this is a movie which really does work because of the actors assembled from Emma Watson giving us a touch of selfish diva along with insecurity as Pauline to Gemma Jones giving us slightly quirky as one of the professors.
 I could go on because everyone brings plenty of smiles to their characters and it simply works with each of the main characters getting scenes to shine in and often amuse at the same time.

 What this all boils down to is that "Ballet Shoes" is one of those movies which you can't do justice to in a review because it has this amusing, slightly quirky vibe going on which, along with the characters, is what draws you in.
-So whilst I can only apologise for the brevity of this review I have to say that if you get the chance watch "Ballet Shoes" as it ends up a surprising little charmer.
+So whilst I can only apologise for the brevity of this review I have to say that if you get the chance watch "Ballet Shoes" you should as it ends up a surprising little charmer.